clue/framework-x/docs/best-practices/controllers.md

 business domains when you have more than a couple of routes registered.

-For real-world applications, we highly recommend structuring your application into invidividual controller classes.
+For real-world applications, we highly recommend structuring your application into individual controller classes.
 This way, we can break up the above definition into three even simpler files:

 ```php title="public/index.php"